grantcurell/grantcurell.github.io/docs/SONiC - Fully Automated Build/README.md

 # SONiC - Fully Automated Build

+See [Install Workflow](./overview.pptx) for an overview of how this process flows.

 ## Install the Operating System

 1. Download SONiC OS for whatever manufacturer.
 In my case I pulled Dell's stable image.